fent/node-feedsub/README.md

   // if this is set to true and the feed has that tag, it obeys that rule
   skipHours: false,

+  // If you'd like to specify exactly what hours to skip.
+  hours: [],

   // same as `skipHours`, but with days
   skipDays: false,

+  // Specify exactly what days to skip, ex: ['Saturday', 'Sunday'].
+  days: [],

   // options object passed to the http(s).get function
   requestOpts: {}